SalomePlatform/adao/doc/en/index.rst

 about 350 distinct applied problems.

-The documentation for this module is divided into several major categories, related to the theoretical documentation (indicated in the section title by **[DocT]**), to the user documentation (indicated in the section title by **[DocU]**), and to the reference documentation (indicated in the section title by **[DocR]**).
+The documentation for this module is divided into several major categories, related to the **theoretical documentation** (indicated in the section title by **[DocT]**), to the **user documentation** (indicated in the section title by **[DocU]**), and to the **reference documentation** (indicated in the section title by **[DocR]**).

 The first part is the :ref:`section_intro`.
 The second part introduces :ref:`section_theory`, and their concepts, and the next part describes the :ref:`section_methodology`.
-For a standard user, the next parts describe examples on ADAO usage as :ref:`section_tutorials_in_salome` or :ref:`section_tutorials_in_python`, then indicates the :ref:`section_advanced`, with how to obtain additional information or how to use non-GUI command execution scripting.
-Users interested in quick use of the module can stop before reading the rest, but a valuable use of the module requires to read and come back regularly to these parts.
+For a standard user, the next parts describe some :ref:`section_docu_examples`, quickly accessible by the collection of pointers to the subsections.
+Didactic presentations are detailed in :ref:`section_tutorials_in_salome` or :ref:`section_tutorials_in_python`, supplemented by information on the :ref:`section_advanced` with how to obtain additional information or how to use non-GUI command execution scripting.

+Users interested in quick access to the module can stop before reading the remaining parts, but a valuable use of the module requires reading and returning to these parts regularly.
 The following parts describe :ref:`section_gui_in_salome` and :ref:`section_tui`.
 The last main part gives a detailed :ref:`section_reference`, with three essential main sub-parts describing the details of commands and options of the algorithms.
 A :ref:`section_glossary`, some :ref:`section_notations`, a :ref:`section_bibliography` and an extensive index are included in the document.
 And, to comply with the module requirements, be sure to read the part :ref:`section_license`.

 .. toctree::
    :caption: Table of contents